-The Nyaru Menteng rehabilitation centre is located in Central Kalimantan on Borneo.
+The Nyaru Menteng rehabilitation centre is located in Central Kalimantan in Borneo.
 It is the larger of the two rehabilitation centres managed by BOS Foundation.
-The centre currently cares for more than 400 orangutans at various phases of rehabilitation.
+The centre currently cares for more than 400 orangutans at various phases in the rehabilitation process.
 Save the Orangutan’s support to the centre covered more than 80 percent of its operating costs in 2017.

-The Samboja Lestari rehabilitation centre is located in East Kalimantan on Borneo.
-The centre currently cares for approximately 200 orangutans in various phases of rehabilitation.
+The Samboja Lestari rehabilitation centre is located in East Kalimantan in Borneo.
+The centre currently cares for approximately 200 orangutans at various phases in the rehabilitation process.

 The Rehabilitation Process

 At the rehabilitation centres, the young orangutans undergo a comprehensive rehabilitation process in which they gradually acquire the skills necessary to survive on their own in the rainforest.
 The rehabilitation process takes the orangutans through the various development stages a wild orangutan would go through if it grew up in the rainforest with its mother.

 If the rescued orangutan is younger than three years old, it begins its preparation for life in the rainforest in Baby School.
 Here, the orangutan is assigned a personal babysitter, functioning as a surrogate mother, who cares for the orangutan and creates a safe and secure environment.
 The infant orangutans sleep in baskets, and they are taken to a nature reserve to develop their motor skills on a daily basis.
 When the orangutans reach the age of two, their daily milk is supplemented with cut up fruit, and they gradually begin to practise their nesting skills.
 They acquire most of the skills by observing the behaviour of older orangutans and copying them.